Skip to content

 Can I insure a car that’s not in my name?

-Whatever the reason, if you don’t own the car, you’ll need the right insurance in place to drive it.
+Whatever the reason, if you need to use a car you don’t own, it’s perfectly possible – and essential – to get the right car insurance to drive it.

 Can I insure a car that’s already insured by someone else?

-If two of you insure a car on two different policies, you might end up paying more than necessary.
-And remember you can only make one claim – double insurance doesn’t mean double the payout.
+If two people insure a car on two different policies, you might end up paying more than necessary.
+And remember, double insurance doesn’t mean double the pay-out.

 How does car insurance work if I don’t own the car?

-Insuring a car you don’t own works in the same way as insurance for your own car.
-The only thing you need to do differently is tell your insurance provider that you’re not the owner or registered keeper.
+To insure a car you don’t own you’ll need to tell your insurance provider that you’re not the owner or registered keeper.

 How to get insured on someone else’s car

-Want to get insured on someone else’s car?
-You have a few options:
+Want to get insurance on someone else’s car?
+You have a few options depending on whether you’re borrowing a car for a short period, or driving it regularly:

 Buy your own insurance policy